fhoedemakers/pico-smsplus/README.md

 ## Building from source

-> Emulator sound sound output is corrupted when building using arm-none-eabi-gcc v10.3.1 or higher.
+> Emulator sound output is corrupted when building using arm-none-eabi-gcc v10.3.1 or higher.
 See issue [#6](https://github.com/fhoedemakers/pico-smsplus/issues/6) for more information.

 When using Visual Studio code, make sure to build in Release or RelWithDbinfo mode, as the emulator is too slow in the other modes.